 The reason why tutoring at any age, and why schools should support this, is the best way forward is that tutoring can really boost a child’s confidence in the subject which can, in turn, be projected onto other subjects.
 For those who are struggling, it offers them a chance at success and for those who are already on track, it allows them to fine-tune exam technique and revision methods so that they can achieve even greater heights.

-Furthermore, tutoring takes away the pressure on students and, in some ways, on their teachers.
+Furthermore, tutoring takes away the pressure on students and, in some ways, on their English tutor.

 Take A Level students, for example, who want to achieve a specific grade in order to get accepted on their first choice university course.
 Having that extra bit of help means they can be more optimistic about their grades and perhaps even set their sights higher than if they hadn’t been on a tutoring programme.